jvmaenpaa/Server-management/HelloAnsibleWorld.md

 <img width="944" height="394" alt="image" src="https://github.com/user-attachments/assets/f6edfb6a-8346-4630-bfb7-4ebe77ab4bc8" />

 ## b) Pubkey.
 Automate SSH login with the public key.
 As you saw on the previous step I had to insert password when connecting to localhost via SSH.
 It was time to change that.
 All I had to do was generate a key pair and copy the pubkey to the host I connected to before.
 The pubkey is added to .ssh/authorized_keys file on the localhost.
+Commands used are highlighted with pink.

 <img width="1199" height="878" alt="Screenshot 2026-03-31 150844" src="https://github.com/user-attachments/assets/d26c221f-029a-4014-b770-e4181ff86680" />

+## Hello Ansible.
+Make hello world with ansible and try it over SSH.

 ## Sources: